botter-live/botter.live-Android/README.md

 👋 Contact us with any integration/issues at [Botter - Contact us page](https://botter.ai/contact/).
 If you bump into any problems or need more support, just start a conversation with our support team.

 ## Push Notifications (FCM)
+Below, we’ll show you how to send push notifications to your customers, with Firebase Cloud Messaging (FCM) in Botter.

+###Step 1.
+Enable Google services for your app

 ## Customizations